-Westchester Insight Meditation Community (WIMC) began in 1995 when Gina Sharpe began a Thursday evening community sitting group in Katonah, New York with her beloved husband, John Fowle, now deceased.
+Westchester Insight Meditation Community (WIMC) began in 1995 when Gina Sharpe started a Thursday evening community meditation group in Katonah, New York with her beloved husband, John Fowle, now deceased.
 Gina is our Founding and Guiding Teacher trained jointly by Spirit Rock Meditation Center and the Insight Meditation Society in the Theravāda Buddhist tradition.
 Over time, our community has grown to include a variety of teachings and offerings (see calendar) for beginning to experienced students and practitioners, including weekly sittings, bi-monthly sittings, kalyāṇa mitta (spiritual friend) groups, and daylong silent retreats.
 In 2016, we formed a Social Justice Group to deepen our contribution to the transformation of oppressive social systems through personal and collective growth, understanding, and illumined activity.
 Several members of our community have been trained by Spirit Rock Meditation Center as Community Dharma Leaders and offer the teachings on a regular basis.

 Generosity - Dāna